NO law firm in Oklahoma has won more medical cases at trial than Clark & Mitchell.

 We compassionately fight for your best interests and won’t take the easy way out.Free Consultation

-When a medical device fails to work properly the results can be catastrophic, causing severe injuries or even death.If you or a loved one has suffered an injury in Oklahoma that was caused by defective medical devices, you need legal professionals on your side to help you obtain the compensation to which you are entitled.
+When a medical device fails to work properly the results can be catastrophic, causing severe injuries or even death.If you or a loved one has suffered an injury that was caused by defective medical devices, you need legal professionals or defective medical device attorney on your side to help you obtain the compensation to which you are entitled.

 At Clark & Mitchell P.C., our Oklahoma Medical Malpractice Attorney have experience litigating these complex cases and will help you to achieve the best possible results for your case.